Homeschool in as little as 14 days!

 One thing you must keep in mind is that those 5 hours do not have to be strict instruction.
 Especially if you have a K-3rd grader.
 Your days will be set based on your child’s grade and their requirements but also giving them time to play, explore, and develop skills on their own!

 Keep your eye out for our Curriculum Outline which will go into detail about the standards for each subject and grade so that you know EXACTLY what your child should be learning.
-This outline will be available within the upcoming week!
+This outline will be back in stock soon, it is going through a revamp!

 The last thing you will need to do is gather your school items and designate a space in your house for school work.